Crypto Glossary

 Tokenization

-Tokenization refers to the process of converting real-world assets, such as real estate, art, or financial instruments, into digital tokens on a blockchain.
+Tokenization is the process of converting real-world assets—such as real estate, art, or financial instruments—into digital tokens recorded on a blockchain, enabling fractional ownership, improved liquidity, and more efficient transfer of value.
+This approach underpins asset tokenization in modern finance.

 Tokenomics